PotionApps/potionx/docs/docs/docs/deployment.md

 The following prerequisites are required:

 ### Cloudflare
-1. Sign up for Cloudflare if you do not have an account
+1. Sign up/in to Cloudflare
 2. Add a domain that you already own (we recommend [DNSimple](https://dnsimple.com/) or [Hover](https://www.hover.com/) if you need to purchase one)
-3. If your planned `www`, you will need to remove it from the DNS management section
+3. If your subdomain will be `www`, remove the `www` type from the DNS management table
 4. Copy the `Custom Nameserves` to your domain provider under `custom DNS`
 5. Navigate to [https://dash.cloudflare.com/profile/api-tokens](https://dash.cloudflare.com/profile/api-tokens)
 6. Create a token that has `Edit zone DNS` permissions
 7. Save the token somewhere, you'll need it later

 ### Digital Ocean
-1. Sign up to [DigitalOcean](https://digitalocean.com) (you'll need a credit card)
+1. Sign up/in to [DigitalOcean](https://digitalocean.com) (You'll need a credit card)
 2. Create a token with read/write scope here: [https://cloud.digitalocean.com/account/api/tokens](https://cloud.digitalocean.com/account/api/tokens)
 3. Save the token somewhere, you'll need it later

 ### Github
-1. Sign up to Github
+1. Sign up/in to Github
 2. Set up a repository to push your code to
 3. Grab a personal access token here with `read/write` permissions for `packages`: [https://github.com/settings/tokens](https://github.com/settings/tokens)
 4. Save the token somewhere, you'll need it later